 Examines key questions and issues facing the U.S. intelligence community and its role in homeland security.
 The September 11, 2001, terrorist attacks on the World Trade Center and Pentagon and the ensuing war on terror have focused the nation’s attention on homeland security.
 Addresses policy, organizational, and substantive issues regarding homeland intelligence support.
 Course reference materials provide an overview of diverse intelligence disciplines and how the intelligence community operates.
 Emphasizes issues affecting policy, oversight, and intelligence support to homeland security and national decision making.
 Covers the 2004 Intelligence Reform and Prevention of Terrorism Act and focuses on homeland intelligence support issues at the state/local/tribal levels.

 Focuses largely on protecting the most fundamental critical infrastructures, one of the cornerstones of homeland security.
-Develops a network theory of vulnerability analysis and risk assessment called “model-based vulnerability analysis,” which is used to extract the critical nodes from each sector, model the nodes’ vulnerabilities by representing them in the form of a fault tree, and then applying fault and financial risk-reduction techniques to derive the optimal strategy for protection of each sector.
+Develops a network theory of vulnerability analysis and risk assessment called “model-based vulnerability analysis,” which is used to extract the critical nodes from each sector and then applying fault and financial risk-reduction techniques to derive the optimal strategy for protection of each sector.
 At the completion of the course, students should be able to apply the model-based vulnerability technique to any critical infrastructure within their multijurisdictional region, derive optimal strategies, and draft policies for prevention of future terrorist attacks.

 Explores the homeland security project in relation to the laws that both support and constrain it.
 Homeland security efforts in the United States constitute a project framed by the rule of law.
 Constitutional concerns, civil rights issues, and the roles of the various disciplines engaged in the effort are driven and impacted by the various local, state, and federal systems of law.
 Uses both historical and contemporary references to unpack the various issues and answer related questions.
 While military, law enforcement, and judicial issues are a central concern of the course, considers the range of issues in relation to many other disciplines engaged in homeland security and defense.